 Sequence Variation Identification

 Identification of sequence variation is an important first step in determining critical genetic components of a phenotype.
-Structural variation’s impact large stretches of sequence and are likely to impact phenotype.
+Structural variations (SVs) impact large stretches of sequence and are likely to impact phenotype.

 Retaining long-range contiguity throughout the genome mapping process is critical for any comprehensive study of genome structure and function, particularly for the analysis of structural variation in complex genomes.
-Bionano genome mapping offers unmatched sensitivity for the detection of large structural variations.1
+Bionano genome mapping offers unmatched sensitivity for the detection of large SVs.1

 To identify a structural variation, a de novo genome map assembly can be aligned to a reference genome, or two samples can be aligned to each other directly.
 When aligning a genome map to a reference assembly, Bionano software identifies the location of the same recognition sequence used to label the DNA molecules in the reference genome and aligns matching label patterns in the sample and reference.
 This alignment provides all the annotation of the reference to the de novo assembled genome.